Skip to main content

 Upload to Shopify

-When you upload an image, Shopify stores it and automatically distributes it to 200+ edge locations worldwide via their CDN (powered by Fastly/Cloudflare).
+Upload an image and Shopify instantly distributes it to 200+ servers worldwide via their CDN (powered by Fastly/Cloudflare).
+You don't lift a finger.

 2